decebals/auditor/README.md

 auditor.audit(new AuditEvent("Login"));
 ```

-Sure, you can use any out of the box Auditor implementation or create your custom Auditor implementation, but if you use Log4J in your project for logging (like me)
-I suggest you to use `Log4jAuditor` (from `auditor-log4j`, si don't forget to add it to your project as dependency).
+Sure, you can use any out of the box Auditor implementation or create your custom Auditor implementation, but if you use Log4J in your project for logging (like me) I suggest you to use `Log4jAuditor` (from `auditor-log4j`, so don't forget to add it to your project as dependency).

 I will give you addition information about how to use `Log4jAuditor` in your project.
 First of all add a [log4j.properties](https://github.com/decebals/auditor/blob/master/auditor-log4j/src/test/resources/log4j.properties) file to your project.